digitoimistodude/macos-lemp-setup/README.md

 After that, get to know [dudestack](https://github.com/digitoimistodude/dudestack) to get everything up and running smoothly.
 Current version of dudestack supports macOS LEMP stack.

-You should remember to add vhosts to your /etc/hosts file, for example: `127.0.0.1 site.dev`.
+You should remember to add vhosts to your /etc/hosts file, for example: `127.0.0.1 site.test`.
 Also, consider adding these bash aliases for easy stopping and starting services:

 ```` bash
 alias nginx.start='sudo brew services start nginx'